What Is a Research Design | Types, Guide & Examples

 As well as deciding on your methods, you need to plan exactly how you’ll use these methods to collect data that’s consistent, accurate, and unbiased.

-Planning systematic procedures is especially important in quantitative research, where you need to precisely define your variables and ensure your measurements are reliable and valid.
+Planning systematic procedures is especially important in quantitative research, where you need to precisely define your variables and ensure your measurements are high in reliability and validity.

 Some variables, like height or age, are easily measured.
 But often you’ll be dealing with more abstract concepts, like satisfaction, anxiety, or competence.
 Operationalization means turning these fuzzy ideas into measurable indicators.